 Chuck someone a football and the first thing most people will do is to try a few kick-ups.
 Tap, tap, tap.
 It’s almost a subconscious act.
 But not many will get beyond a few kick-ups.
 Why?
 Because it isn’t easy.

 On the continent, keepy-uppy is the staple of the star player signing ceremony and there’s a reason for that.
-Usually, a player will be ushered on to the pitch, maybe into the centre circle, where they’ll spend a few minutes effortlessly tapping the ball up in the air, making it look like it is as easy as breathing.
+Usually, a player will be ushered onto the pitch, maybe into the centre circle, where they’ll spend a few minutes effortlessly tapping the ball up in the air, making it look like it is as easy as breathing.

 This isn’t just a player idly killing time, it’s a message to the fans: here is a big player with big skills who is going to have a big impact.
-It doesn’t always work out that way, but in that moment, anybody who has tried to do kick-ups knows what this nonchalant display means.
+It doesn’t always work out that way, but at that moment, anybody who has tried to do kick-ups knows what this nonchalant display means.

 Find a video of Neymar’s keepy-uppy skills.
 The Brazilian superstar is famous for his tricks and flicks, and he makes kick-ups look like the easiest thing in the world.
 The same goes for his one-time Barcelona teammate Lionel Messi.
-Doing keepy-uppies is a badge of honour.
+Doing kick-ups is a badge of honour.

 Neymar and Messi are good but who is the best?
 Who is the granddaddy of kick-ups?
-It has to be Argentinian legend Diego Maradona.
+It has to be Argentinian legend, Diego Maradona.
 There is footage of him showing off incredible kick-up skills not just with a football but with a tennis ball and a golf ball.
-Now that is outrageous skill.
+Now that is an outrageous skill.
 How could he do it?
 Well, as a child, he ran errands doing keepy-uppy with an orange.
 It’s all about practice.